EmanueleC/MasterThesis/README.md

-# MasterThesis
+# "A reproducibility study of a neural IR system"
-My master thesis: "A reproducibility study of a neural IR system"
+This repository contains the source code of my master thesis, written in LaTex.